BabylonJS/OldDocumentationSite/content/babylon101/01_Play_Pen/Discover_Basic_Elements.md

 These are shapes that usually already have names in everyday use.
 They are a box (or cuboid), a sphere, a cylinder, a cone, regular polygons, a plane and a specialist horizontal plane called the ground.
 Slightly less well know but also included in set shapes are a torus, a torus knot and the polyhedra.
 You will have to wait for the next section to learn how to create shapes that have no everyday names but are formed through data sets and parameters.
 These are termed _parametric shapes_.

-In the 101 course you will only use the set shapes of boxes, spheres, planes and ground.
-Also this course will concentrate on the _MeshBuilder_ method of shape creation rather than the older legacy _Mesh_ method.
-How to create all the set shapes using either method can be found by doing [Further Reading](#Further_Reading).
-The advantages and disadvantages of both methods will be discussed in those pages.
+In the 101 course you will only use the set shapes of boxes, spheres, planes and ground and just use the _MeshBuilder_ method of shape creation rather than the older legacy _Mesh_ method.
+How to create all the set shapes using either method and the advantages and disadvantages of both can be found by doing [Further Reading](#further_reading).

 ## MeshBuilder Method